Skip to main content

 • Opening a workspace name – edit the selected workspace.

-The Add workspace page creates the workspace record before files are uploaded or synchronized.
+The Add workspace page creates the workspace record before files are uploaded, generated, or synchronized.

 The form contains: